oddjobs-maple/odd_job_guides/woodsman/README.md

 </footer>
 </blockquote>

-![The woodsman, variously wielding the Composite Bow and the Monkey Wrench](./woodsman.png
+![A woodsman, variously wielding the Composite Bow and the Monkey Wrench](./woodsman.png
-"The woodsman, variously wielding the Composite Bow and the Monkey Wrench")
+"A woodsman, variously wielding the Composite Bow and the Monkey Wrench")

 The **woodsman** is an odd job/odd build in MapleStory that, at its core, represents the ability to both competently wield weapons of archery (bows